aembke/fred.rs/CONTRIBUTING.md

 There are 2 functions in the [protocol utils](src/protocol/utils.rs) for converting response frames into `RedisValue` enums.

 * `frame_to_results` - Converts an arbitrarily nested response frame into an arbitrarily nested `RedisValue`, including support for `QUEUED` responses during a transaction.
 * `frame_to_single_result` - The same as `frame_to_results`, but with an added validation layer that only allows for non-nested `RedisValue` variants.
-This is useful to detect unexpected protocol errors if a command should only return a `BulkString` but receives an `Array` instead.
+This is useful to detect unexpected protocol errors if a command should only return a `BulkString` but receives an `Array` instead, for example.

 Both of these functions will automatically check for error frames and will generate the appropriate `RedisError`, if necessary.